“VR was best idea I’ve experienced to aid stepping into someone’s world to help to understand their needs.”

 The use of VR and ability to interact with the environment, activates a wider range of senses and emotions than traditional educational experiences and it helps users to understand the support and care that the older person living with frailty needs to be able to do the things that are important to them in remaining active and independent.

 Deployed for individual or group learning, at a time or place to suit learners’ needs, this innovative application utilises ‘platform agnostic’ software and modern VR hardware, making it flexible and scalable.
+It is now available App Store and Google Play.

-The initial prototype was develped as part of the Nottinghamshire Frailty & Supported Self-Care programme, with subsequent development being supported by a grant from Ufi charitable trust http://www.ufi.co.uk/projects/voctech-seed-projects-2016#FrailtySIM.
+The initial prototype was developed as part of the Nottinghamshire Frailty & Supported Self-Care programme, with subsequent development being supported by a grant from Ufi charitable trust http://www.ufi.co.uk/projects/voctech-seed-projects-2016#FrailtySIM.
 It has been designed and tested through a multi-agency and multi-professional approach with over 2,000 users to date.

 FrailtySIM has been rated as “excellent” for building understanding and empathy for older people living with frailty by the majority of the 1,200+ users who have been through the experience, with 97% rating it as “good” (30%) or “excellent” (67%).
 FrailtySIM has also been consistently rated “the best thing” about the training events where it has been used.